 The primary reader should be involved in the thesis work from early on, though the extent of the primary reader’s involvement is left to the discretion of the student, the director and the primary reader.
 Minimally, the primary reader must approve the proposal before the student can continue working on the thesis.
 The primary reader should be selected on a basis of primary, secondary or critical expertise that the individual brings to the committee based on the thesis subject matter.
 The primary reader must be a full-time member of the Wilson faculty, but does not need to be a member of the Humanities graduate faculty.

-The secondary reader comes onto the thesis committee only toward the end of the crafting of the thesis itself.
-The secondary reader is one of the committee members who reads and responds to the completed thesis, but plays no formal role beyond this.
+The secondary reader comes to the thesis committee only toward the end of the crafting of the thesis itself.
+The secondary reader reads and responds to the completed thesis, but plays no formal role beyond this.
 The secondary reader need not be a Wilson faculty member, though any non-full-time Wilson faculty must be approved by the Program Director.
 While the first two faculty members must agree to serve on the thesis committee prior to the student beginning the proposal, the secondary reader need only agree to serve prior to reading the final version of the thesis.

 All three readers must approve the thesis for the student, though it is the role of the director to assign a letter grade.